-The Sales Comparison Approach is commonly the most definitive and clearest indicator of worth for a home.
+Being the most popular approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a property.

 There are many reasons to obtain an appraisal from H.M.
-Hoffman & Company with the most common reason being real estate and mortgage transactions.
+Hoffman & Company with the usual reason being real estate and mortgage transactions.

 Other reasons for obtaining an appraisal include:

 To establish the replacement cost of PMI.

 To fight inflated property taxes.